Dangerous Ideas on Campus

 An enlightening and entertaining history, Dangerous Ideas on Campus illuminates how the university became a battleground for debating America's hot-button issues.

-* Publication supported by a grant from the Winton U. Solberg US History Subvention Fund
+Watch a presentation by Matthew C. Ehrlich to the Champaign County History Museum* Publication supported by a grant from the Winton U. Solberg US History Subvention Fund

 About the AuthorMatthew C. Ehrlich is a professor emeritus of journalism at the University of Illinois Urbana-Champaign.
 His books include Kansas City vs. Oakland: The Bitter Sports Rivalry That Defined an Era and Radio Utopia: Postwar Audio Documentary in the Public Interest, winner of the James W. Tankard Book Award.